MistyCommunity/Documentation/src/content/coding/using-remote-commands/rest.md

 ### SlamStartStreaming - ALPHA
 Opens the data stream from the Occipital Structure Core depth sensor, so you can obtain image and depth data when Misty is not actively tracking or mapping.

 **Important!** Always use `SlamStopStreaming` to close the depth sensor data stream after sending commands that use Misty's Occipital Structure Core depth sensor.
+Using `SlamStopStreaming` turns off the laser in the depth sensor and lowers Misty's power consumption.
 Note that Misty's 4K camera may not work while the depth sensor data stream is open.

 Endpoint: POST {robot-ip-address}/api/alpha/slam/streaming/start